-- a) Refrain from any behaviour that constitutes Maltreatment or Prohibited Behaviour under this Code or the UCCMS. - b) Maintain and enhance the dignity and self-esteem of other Organizational Participants by: - i.
-Treating each other with fairness, honesty, respect and integrity; - Focusing comments or criticism appropriately and avoiding public criticism of Athletes, coaches, officials, organizers, volunteers, employees, or other Organizational Participants; - iii.
-Consistently demonstrating the spirit of sportsmanship, sport leadership, and ethical conduct; and - iv.
-Ensuring adherence to the rules of the sport and the spirit of those rules. - c) Refrain from the use of power or authority to coerce another person to engage in inappropriate activities. - d) Refrain from consuming tobacco products, cannabis, or recreational drugs while participating in the programs, activities, competitions, or Events of the Organization. - e) In the case of Minors, not consume alcohol, tobacco, or cannabis at any competition or Event. - f) In the case of individuals who are not Minors, not consume cannabis in the Workplace or in any situation associated with the Events of the Organization (subject to protections under applicable human rights legislation), not consume alcohol during training, competitions, or in situations where Minors are present, and take reasonable steps to manage the responsible consumption of alcohol in adult-oriented social situations. - g) When driving a vehicle: - Have a valid driver's license; - ii.
-Obey traffic laws; - iii.
-Not be under the influence of alcohol or illegal drugs or substances; - iv.
-Have valid car insurance; and - v.
-Refrain from engaging in any activity that would constitute distracted driving. - h) Respect the property of others and not wilfully cause damage. - i) Promote sport in the most constructive and positive manner possible. - j) Adhere to all applicable federal, provincial/territorial, municipal and host country laws.
+- a) All Organizational Participants have a responsibility to: - i.
+Refrain from any behaviour that constitutes Maltreatment or Prohibited Behaviour under this Code or the UCCMS. - ii.
+Maintain and enhance the dignity and self-esteem of other Organizational Participants by: - a.
+Treating each other with fairness, honesty, respect and integrity; - b.
+Focusing comments or criticism appropriately and avoiding public criticism of Athletes, coaches, officials, organizers, volunteers, employees, or other Organizational Participants; - c.
+Consistently demonstrating the spirit of sportsmanship, sport leadership, and ethical conduct; and - d.
+Ensuring adherence to the rules of the sport and the spirit of those rules. - iii.
+Refrain from the use of power or authority to coerce another person to engage in inappropriate activities. - iv.
+Refrain from consuming tobacco products, cannabis, or recreational drugs while participating in the programs, activities, competitions, or Events of the Organization. - v.
+In the case of Minors, not consume alcohol, tobacco, or cannabis at any competition or Event. - vi.
+In the case of individuals who are not Minors, not consume cannabis in the Workplace or in any situation associated with the Events of the Organization (subject to protections under applicable human rights legislation), not consume alcohol during training, competitions, or in situations where Minors are present, and take reasonable steps to manage the responsible consumption of alcohol in adult-oriented social situations. - vii.
+When driving a vehicle: - a.
+Have a valid driver's license; - b.
+Obey traffic laws; - c.
+Not be under the influence of alcohol or illegal drugs or substances; - d.
+Have valid car insurance; and - e.
+Refrain from engaging in any activity that would constitute distracted driving. - viii.
+Respect the property of others and not wilfully cause damage. - ix.
+Promote sport in the most constructive and positive manner possible. - x.
+Adhere to all applicable federal, provincial/territorial, municipal and host country laws.

-k) Comply with the bylaws, policies, procedures, rules, and regulations of the Organization, as adopted and amended from time to time.
+xi.
+Comply with the bylaws, policies, procedures, rules, and regulations of the Organization, as adopted and amended from time to time.

-E. Directors, Committee Members, and Employees
+5. Directors, Committee Members, and Employees

-- 12. In addition to section D (above), Directors, Committee Members, and employees of the Organization have additional responsibilities to: - a) Function primarily as a Director, committee member or employee of the Organization (as applicable) and ensure to prioritize their duty of loyalty to the Organization (and not to any other organization or group) while acting in this role. - b) Ensure that financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities. - c) Comply with their obligations under the Screening Policy, including understanding ongoing expectations under the Screening Policy and fully cooperating in the screening process. - d) Conduct themselves openly, professionally, lawfully and in good faith. - e) Be independent and impartial and not let self-interest, outside pressure, expectation of reward, or fear of criticism influence their decision-making on behalf of the Organization. - f) Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws. - g) Maintain required confidentiality of organizational information. - h) When acting as a Director or Committee Member, respect the decisions of the majority (the Board or a Committee, as applicable) and resign if unable to do so. - Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings. - j) Have a thorough knowledge and understanding of all governance documents.
+- b) In addition to section D (above), Directors, Committee Members, and employees of the Organization have additional responsibilities to: - i.
+Function primarily as a Director, committee member or employee of the Organization (as applicable) and ensure to prioritize their duty of loyalty to the Organization (and not to any other organization or group) while acting in this role. - ii.
+Ensure that financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities. - iii.
+Comply with their obligations under the Screening Policy, including understanding ongoing expectations under the Screening Policy and fully cooperating in the screening process. - iv.
+Conduct themselves openly, professionally, lawfully and in good faith. - v.
+Be independent and impartial and not let self-interest, outside pressure, expectation of reward, or fear of criticism influence their decision-making on behalf of the Organization. - vi.
+Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws. - vii.
+Maintain required confidentiality of organizational information. - viii.
+When acting as a Director or Committee Member, respect the decisions of the majority (the Board or a Committee, as applicable) and resign if unable to do so. - ix.
+Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings. - x.
+Have a thorough knowledge and understanding of all governance documents.

-F. Athlete Support Personnel
+6. Athlete Support Personnel